 These boss battles do bring much-needed variety to the game, but they can be frustratingly hard at times, taking away from the game’s overall enjoyment.

 It moves away from that novel experience of emulating a guitar and inches ever closer to feeling like a video game.

-At first, the ease of pulling off these Top Gun-esque maneuvers is quite exhilarating, but as you get deeper into the game, the whole experience starts to feel shallow.
+At first, the ease of pulling off Top Gun-esque maneuvers is exhilarating, but as you get deeper into the game, the whole experience starts to feel shallow.